BotCity Studio SDKΒΆ

 - conf.bcf: BotCity Studio configuration file.

-- properties.json: BotCity Studio properties file (Use the Preferences menu to edit values, not directly on the file).
+- properties.json: BotCity Studio properties file (use the Preferences menu to edit values, not directly on the file).

 - run: Runtime folder for the BotCity Runner.